poncj/solidity-token-and-airdrop/README.md

 3. Specify TESTNET_ID as chain_id

-This ends the setup of the production folder.
+This ends the setup of the /production/ folder.
 Now you need to upload the files of the /production/ folder to the hosting.

 ## Done!